 Mediation and Alternative Dispute Resolution

 At Trace Tyler, we understand that divorce is not easy.
-Our divorce attorneys at the Grand Junction, CO are well-trained in ADR and divorce litigation.
+Our divorce attorneys at the Grand Junction, CO are well-trained in alternative dispute resolution and divorce litigation.
 We will walk with you through this difficult time.
 For more information or any inquiries, call our office today for a quick consultation.

 You can avoid the anxiety-inducing court confrontation through Mediation and Alternative Dispute Resolution.